$1 Million Big One for One Drop at 2012 WSOP: Player List and Bios (UPDATED!)Created By: PokerListings.com

 - Fun fact: Phua took Phil Ivey’s whole $200k stack at the 2012 Aussie Million cash game and left the table with it.

-- Who he is: Another regular in the nosebleed cash games in Macau, Malaysian-born Yong is rumored to be a billionaire and is on the Board of Directors of a Chinese aluminum company.
+- Who he is: Another regular in the nosebleed cash games in Macau, Malaysian-born Yong is rumored to be a billionaire.

-- How he can afford a $1m buy-in: Aluminum magnates usually aren’t hurting for cash.
+- How he can afford a $1m buy-in: Business magnates usually aren’t hurting for cash.

 - Who he is: 70-year-old John Morgan is an amateur poker enthusiast and CEO of the Winmark Corporation, a retail-franchise operation based in Minneapolis.